Updated for 2018-2019

 Volunteer in Greece

-Spend your winter break on the sunny island of Chios in Greece, situated in the Aegean Sea.
-You can choose from four IVHQ projects: Food Outreach, Kindergarten, School Support, and Special Needs Care.
-The Food Outreach program supports more than 700 people per day, distributing food to churches and community centers.
-Volunteer duties include food preparation, cooking, cleaning, packing, and distribution.
+Spend your winter break in Athen, Greece, situated in the Aegean Sea.
+You can choose from multiple IVHQ projects, including Ethical Fashion, Homeless support, Community Support, and Special Needs Care.
 IVHQ volunteers with School Support, Special Needs, and Kindergarten projects work under the supervision of teachers, assisting with administrative tasks and playing with the children during break time.
-Accommodations are in a Katarraktis apartment, in shared rooms with up to six other IVHQ volunteers.
-IVHQ’s Greece program starts from $340 for the first week.
+Accommodations are in a sustainable hostel in the heart of Athens.
+IVHQ’s Greece program starts from $605 for the first week.
 Click here to read more!

 Plan My Gap Year